john-seb/john-seb.github.io/research/index.md

 ## What I’m exploring now
 Broadly: **how geometry encodes physics**, and how to exploit that for (i) better mechanistic understanding and (ii) simpler, more robust devices.

-If you’d like, I can reformat this page to match your theme’s exact HTML structure (e.g., keeping the same `<nav>` and `.blurb` wrapper), but written in Markdown with only minimal inline HTML.